 Dear TSA Members,

-In light of your responses, the TSA Board announced that we will hold the 2020 TSA Symposium, Hidden Stories/Human Lives online October 15, 16, and 17th, 2020.
-We have been in touch with presenters and keynote speakers and hope to present a program of concurrent sessions that is as exciting and rigorous as the one we had originally planned.
+In light of your responses, the board would like to announce that we will hold the 2020 TSA Symposium, Hidden Stories/Human Lives online October 15, 16, and 17, 2020.
+We are already in touch with presenters and keynote speakers and hope to present a program of concurrent sessions that is as exciting and rigorous as the one we had originally planned.
 Presenters will still have the opportunity to publish their papers in the Proceedings via the University of Nebraska, Lincoln’s Digital Commons.
-It won’t be the same as a face-to-face conversations, but it will be good.
-And it will be important for many of us.
+After a successful collaboration in 2018, we are also planning to publish another special issue with the Journal of Textile Design, Research and Practice based on outstanding symposium papers.
+While we will not be able to enjoy viewing textiles in person, we plan to work with those who applied to the Members Exhibition and Marketplace to find an online solution that honors their place in our community.

-Because in the survey so many of you said that you would miss the face-to-face interactions, in addition to the 2020 TSA Symposium, we are planning a 2-day in-person event in Boston for September of 2021.
-We sincerely hope that by then it will be safe to be together.
-We know that our symposiums offer important opportunities for community and for TSA to pair with local institutions and experts, and that will be lost this year when we move the Symposium online.
-The 2021 event in Boston will not be a second symposium, but an event that revolves around making in-person connections and coming together as a community.
-We are excited about this event and will get information to you in the coming months.
+In addition to the 2020 TSA Symposium, TSA is planning a 2-day in-person event in Boston for September of 2021, when we hope it will be safe to gather again.
+We know that our symposia present important opportunities for community and for TSA to pair with local institutions and experts, and that this will be lost this year when we move the Symposium online.
+The 2021 event in Boston will not be a second symposium, but an event that will revolve around making in-person connections and coming together as a community.
+We hope to offer a day of curated presentations, affinity group meetings, our Annual Member’s Meeting, an Awards Banquet, workshops, and visits to sites around Boston.
+We are excited about this additional opportunity and hope that you will make plans to join us.